Home » Cuisines » Traditional Chinese Food » Red Bean Buns (Dou Sha Bao 豆沙包)

 My favorite steaming set is a 14-inch wok with a two-tiered double 12-inch bamboo steamer.
 The bamboo steamer sits & snugs on the edge of the wok halfway through without requiring a separate steaming rack.

-If you are using a 14-inch wok, add 5 cups of water into the wok.
+When using a 14-inch wok, add 5 cups of water to the wok.
 Bring it to a boil and then add the buns and steam for 18 minutes.

-You surely can use any steaming set.
+You surely can use any steaming setting.
 Just make sure you bring the water to a boil first before adding the steamer with raw buns.
-This is the same principle as baking when you pre-heat the oven at a certain temperature before adding food to the oven to bake.
+This is the same principle as baking when you pre-heat the oven to a certain temperature before adding food to the oven to bake.

 Homemade Red Bean Buns Frequently Asked Questions: